 Imagine if your payments device stopped working on Christmas day.
 Nightmare.

 That’s why it’s important that you, your staff and your systems are braced for the busiest night of the year.

 Sure – no one’s switching providers when they’re ramping up for the busy season, but if you’re having problems with your payments device now, rest assured those problems aren’t going to just disappear come Christmas day.

-We can all hold out for a Christmas miracle – or you could get in touch with our friendly team who will help you make the switch to an EFTPOS machine that takes transactions in less than 2 seconds and guarantees 99.9% uptime, in no time.
+We can all hold out for a Christmas miracle – or you could get in touch with our friendly team who will help you make the switch to an EFTPOS machine that takes transactions in less than 2 seconds.

 The holiday season is the busiest time for hospitality and retail professionals.

 We hope these tips help you make the most of the Christmas crowd this festive season.

 Merry christmas and happy holidays.